 San Diego: Sonder

-I recently discovered Sonder, a fascinating combination of hotel and Airbnb that provides gorgeous private rooms in larger accommodations.
+I recently discovered Sonder, a company that blends the best of hotels and vacation rentals to provide gorgeous private rooms in larger accommodations.
 It’s actually hard to explain exactly how Sonder works since they have so many different types of rooms and buildings across the world.